saurabytes/MonarchMoneyTrendReport/README.md

 * Turn ON/OFF menu items.

-* Hide Report Tooltip Difference
+* Hide Report Tooltip "Difference Amount" in Reports

-* Hide Create Rule Tooltip
+* Hide Create Rule Popup in Transactions

 * Quickly split a transaction 50/50 by auto-filling the amounts